iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.5.2
+* Ignore device names with a single quote will not match with the device name coming in from SmartThings due to character code conversion.
+This has been fixed.
 ## New in version 1.5.1
 SmartThings Webhook support is now supported and open to all.
 See the announcement [here](https://github.com/iklein99/homebridge-smartthings/discussions/141).
 ## New in 1.5.0